michaelseanbecker/erisabyrd-web/src/pages/blog/2019-01-25-lesson-3-essay-for-the-east-west-school-of-planetary-herbology-course-my-adventures-with-carob-and-clover-and-my-love-affair-with-dandelion.md

 ---
 templateKey: blog-post
+title: >-
-title: 'My adventures with Carob and Clover, and my love affair with Dandelion '
+  My adventures with Carob and Clover, and my love affair with Dandelion (Originally written for the East West School of Planetary Herbology Course)
 date: 2019-01-25T16:28:16.843Z
 description: East West School of Planetary Herbology Course
 tags: